Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds

+Any other 5-secant conic to $S_{26}$ passing through $p$ and belonging to $\mathcal H$, necessarily irreducible by the generality of $p$, would determine another point of intersection of $D_p$ (and a fortiori of $\langle D_p\rangle$) with $W_2$, which is impossible because $\deg(W_2)=3$.
+In conclusion, $S_{26}$ admits a congruence of $5$-secant conics birationally parametrized by $W_2$.

 We claim that a general $[X]\in\mathcal C_{26}$ contains a $S_{26}$ as above.
 The irreducible component of the Hilbert scheme parametrizing these surfaces $S_{26}$ has dimension 42 and it is generically smooth.
 Using that $S_{26}^2=25$ (which follows from the double point formula for surfaces with nodes, see \cite[Theorem 9.3]{Fulton}) and that $h^0(\mathcal I_{S_{26}}(3))=14$, by reasoning exactly as in the last part of the proof of Theorem \ref{famconics14} to prove the claim it suffices to produce a general $S_{26}\subset\p^5$ and a smooth $X\in|H^0(\mathcal I_{S_{26}}(3))|$ such that $h^0(N_{S_{26}/X})=1=42+13-54$.
-An explicit computational verification, see for example the end of Section \ref{comp}, shows that this holds, proving that a general $[X]\in\mathcal C_{26}$ is rational being birational to $\mathcal H$ and hence to $W_2$. \end{proof}
+An explicit computational verification, see for example the end of Section \ref{comp}, shows that this holds, proving that a general $[X]\in\mathcal C_{26}$ contains a surface $S_{26}$.